Costa Rica announced the reopening of its border to all foreign visitors starting on November 1st,2020.

 • Boarding will be conducted in small groups, from the back of the plane to the front.

-Here is the latest information for flights to/from Juan Santamaría International Airport.
-Click Here
+Here’s the latest information for airlines that are offering flights to/from Juan Santamaría International Airport provided by Aeris.

 Costa Rica received the Safe Travels Stamp from the World Travel & Tourism Council (WTTC) due to the implementation of 16 sanitary protocols for tourism activities.